willybernal/mlep/README.md

 # Installation
 1. Download MLE+
-You can download the latest version from here ([Visit GitHub!](https://www.github.com)) or clone this repository
+You can download the latest version from [here!](https://github.com/willybernal/mlep/archive/master.zip)) or clone this repository

 2. Extract files
 Extract all files to a directory in your computer, for example **C:\software\mlep**.